 First run in 1958, the Motorsport UK British Rally Championship has been the making of many a rally legend with five BRC Champions going on to become World Rally Champions.
 It has been the series that has launched careers, seen manufacturer campaigns delivered and entertained millions of rally fans at home and abroad.

 Open to all rally cars that conform to FIA homologation regulations, the very latest rally machines tackle the special stages that make up each round.
-There is also a National Rally Cup for cars that have an Motorsport UK rally log book competing on the same course.
-An integral pathway for young drivers, the Junior BRC provides a stepping-stone for under 26 year-old’s to hone their skills on both gravel and asphalt, as well as the all important pre-event recce process.
+There is also a National Rally Title for cars that have an Motorsport UK technical Passport, competing alongside BRC crews on the same events.
+An integral pathway for young drivers, the Junior BRC provides a stepping-stone for under 27 year-old’s to hone their skills on both gravel and asphalt, as well as the all important pre-event recce process.